malramsay64/phd-thesis/03_Dynamics/standard_dynamics.md

 for each pressure based on fitting the Vogel--Tammann--Fulcher relation. {#tbl:glass_transition_temp}

-The VTF relations also provide a method of finding the fragility $m$, measuring how far the dynamics deviate from Arrhenius, which has values ranging from $\approx 16$ for strong liquids and exceeds 200 for fragile liquids. [@Meenakshisundaram2019] The structural relaxation has a fragility $m=220$, well into the region of the fragile liquids.
+The degree to which the non-Arrhenius dynamics plays a role in the dynamics is measured through the fragility $m$, which has values ranging from $\approx 16$ for strong liquids and exceeds 200 for fragile liquids. [@Meenakshisundaram2019] The structural relaxation of the Trimer molecule has a fragility $m=220$, well into the region of the fragile liquids, making it an excellent candidate to study the dynamics of fragile liquids.
-This exceeds the highest fragility $m=188$ found for a trimer molecules by @Meenakshisundaram2019, who used a machine learning algorithm to design the most fragile molecules.
-While the results are not directly comparable on account of being 3D compared to our 2D simulations this molecule is amongst the best simulated glass formers.
+The fragility of the Trimer molecule is so high that a machine learning algorithm developed to design the most fragile 3D molecule possible managed a fragility $m=188$ for Trimers. [@Meenakshisundaram2019] While the results are not directly comparable on account of being 3D compared to our 2D simulations the Trimer sits amongst the best simulated glass formers.
-The determination of a large fragility is supported by the dynamic behaviour which is representative of fragile liquids, namely the step relaxation process (@fig:intermediate_scattering_function).

-### Contribution of Individual Particles

-The intermediate scattering function describes the relaxation of the entire configuration with no way of ascribing relaxation to individual particles.
-Here we use the structural relaxation defined in @eq:structural_relaxation where particles contributing to relaxation can be identified at each timestep.

-![The structural relaxation of the trimer molecule over a range of temperatures at a pressure of 13.50.
-Note the logarithmic scale on the time axis.
-](../Projects/Dynamics/figures/structural_relaxation.svg){width=80% #fig:structural_relaxation}

-The shape of @fig:structural_relaxation has many of the same features as @fig:intermediate_scattering_function, the reversal of relaxations at \num{1e4} timesteps, the exponential relaxation.
-The large difference between the two types of relaxation is that the two-step relaxation process is much more noticeable @fig:intermediate_scattering_function.

 ## Diffusion